redis/redis-doc/topics/latency.md

 * The system is under memory pressure since the running processes are demanding more physical memory than the amount that is available.
-The simplest instance of this problem is simply Redis using more memory than the one available.
+The simplest instance of this problem is Redis using more memory than the one available.
 * The Redis instance data set, or part of the data set, is mostly completely idle (never accessed by clients), so the kernel could swap idle memory pages on disk.
 This problem is very rare since even a moderately slow instance will touch all